About Us

 Cut Line Indicators

-I always add a short wavy line just to the remnant side of my cut lines.
-Some woodworkers finish their cut lines with a small "tail" that always runs toward the good side of the cut line, others towards the remnant side.
+I always add a short wavy line just to the waste side of my cut lines.
+Some woodworkers finish their cut lines with a small "tail" that always runs toward the good side of the cut line, others towards the waste side.
 Whatever method you use, whichever way you point it, learn to do it the same way every time.

 When marking angle cuts, many woodworkers make a small mark indicating where the cut is to be made, but add another indicating how the angle should be cut.
 Adding this second mark will save time and wood.
 I promise, if you do not indicate the direction of the angle, you will make a mistake.
 It happens to everyone.